MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 ---
-title: Step 2.
-Pilot and deploy Defender for Office 365
+title: Pilot and deploy Defender for Office 365
 description: Pilot and deploy Defender for Office 365. search.appverid: met150 ms.service: defender-xdr